-In the event that the Committee is not able to achieve a consensus, a proposal that is supported by at least a qualified majority of 2/3 of the Representatives present at the meeting (hereinafter the "Qualified Majority"/majority) will be adopted as the Steering Committee's decision.
+In the event that the Committee is not able to achieve a consensus, a proposal that is supported by at least a majority of 2/3 OR 1/2 of the Representatives present at the meeting will be adopted as the Steering Committee's decision.

-Any amendments to the Constitutive Agreement, [or to Appendix 2 - General Terms and Conditions or Appendix 4 Governance Model, as well as any changes to Appendix 1 - Description of the Data Network with material negative impact vis-à-vis any of the Members51 must be agreed upon by a majority of 2/3 of all Representatives.
+Any amendments to the Constitutive Agreement, [or to Appendix 2 - General Terms and Conditions or Appendix 4 Governance Model, as well as any changes to Appendix 1 - Description of the Data Network with material negative impact vis-à-vis any of the Members 52 must be agreed upon by a majority of 2/3 of all Representatives.

 New Parties may join the Network by signing an Accession Agreement and their accession must be approved by [a Qualified Majority/a majority] of the Steering Committee.
-[These approving Parties must include all/a qualified majority/a majority of the Data Sources]52.
+[These approving Parties must include all/a a majority of 2/3/a majority of the Data Sources]53.